emews/mela/mlrMBO/README.md

 ## ME algorithm details ##
+This example presents an R-based ME algorithm (`R/emews_mlrMBO.R`) utilizing the mlrMBO (https://mlr-org.github.io/mlrMBO/) R package.
+See https://arxiv.org/abs/1703.03373 for a detailed description of model-based optimization and mlrMBO capabilities.

-The R-based ME algorithm attempts to minimize an objective function for a parameter space defined using the ParamHelpers library.
+The ME algorithm minimizes an objective function for a parameter space defined using the ParamHelpers library.
  For example,
 ```R
   par.set = makeParamSet(